Field Recording Sourcebook..

 My field setup

-So the setup includes a sensitive omni-directional microphone to record the ambient background along with the occasional ringers.
+So the setup includes a sensitive wide-field microphone to record the ambient background along with the occasional ringers.
 Power the whole shebang off a beefy 38,800 mAh USB battery pack and its time to go record.

 Note that this setup is suited for my patch style of birding where setting a microphone on a tripod is appropriate.
 For mobile recording I expect a recorder with or without shotgun microphone is the better way to go so I include background on such microphones later on as well.